tmtk75/hoko/README.md

-hoko
+# hoko

-hoko is a HTTP server for github webhooks.
+A HTTP server for github webhook.

-# Getting Started
+## Getting Started

-It's better to open three different terminals.

-Then type `make agent`, `make run` and `make sample`.

 # Configuration
 ## Port to